Understanding the Difference Between "If" and "When"

 1. Conditional Situations

-• If it rains tomorrow, we will stay indoors.
+• If it rains tomorrow, we’ll stay indoors.

 2. Hypothetical Scenarios